Barcelona (Freddie Mercury and Montserrat Caballé album): "The Fallen Priest"

 Originally a virtuoso piano piece by Moran with some high vocals from Mercury, it was named "Rachmaninov's Revenge" (demos come from 26 January and 19 February respectively).
 Then it was named "The Duet" and finally "The Fallen Priest" when Tim Rice wrote the lyrics for it.
 Elaine Paige was living with Rice at the time and she was working on an album of Queen covers.
 Also released in 1987 it was also produced by Moran who conducted the orchestra, wrote the arrangements and played piano and keyboards.
 The ending piano riff bears a strong resemblance to the ending of the first movement of Russian composer Sergei Rachmaninov's Piano Concerto No. 2.

 "Ensueño"

-When Mercury first met Montserrat Caballé in March 1987, he brought in a piece he and Moran had composed called "Exercises in Free Love", to which Caballé added lyrics and became "Ensueño" later on.
+When Mercury first met Montserrat Caballé in March 1987, he brought in a piece he and Moran had composed called "Exercises in Free Love", to which Caballé added lyrics and which became "Ensueño" later on.
 She asked him to sing it in his natural speaking (baritone) voice.
 Unlike "Exercises", "Ensueño" does not include any orchestration or backing vocals: Mike Moran plays only a piano part as an accompaniment for the two singers.